 Climate change has been globally reshaping the marine ecosystem for the last century in different ways [Poloczanska, et al., 2013; Weatherdon et al 2016].
-Increase on surface water temperature has been linked to both biomass change, and distribution shifts of marine fishes [Arreguín-Sánchez et al., 2016; Cheung et al., 2015]; coral bleaching on most reefs in the world [cita], and tropic mismatch in the water column [Edwards and Richardson, 2004].
+Increases in surface water temperature have been linked to both biomass change and distribution shifts of marine fishes [Arreguín-Sánchez et al., 2016; Cheung et al., 2015]; coral bleaching on most reefs in the world [cita]; and trophic mismatch in the water column [Edwards and Richardson, 2004].
 Such effects are projected to continue and intensify if anthropogenic emissions are not mitigated [IPCC, william 1.5, Gatuso et al., 2015].
+The production and availability of natural and socio-economic data is a key component of the actions needed to achieve those goals [Mertz et al., 2009; Moser et al., 2010].
+As a result, data availability has been identified as a common barrier in many steps of the adaptive management process, from the planning stage to outcome evaluation [Moser et al., 2010].

-These ecosystem change is already having repercussions on human populations, specially on those who directly relie on marine resources [Pershing et al., 2015; Weatherdon et al 2016].
+These ecosystem changes are already having repercussions on human populations, especially on those that directly rely on marine resources [Pershing et al., 2015; Weatherdon et al 2016].
 Some coastal communities depending on fish have seen their catch change [Arreguín-Sánchez et al., 2016]; and global projections suggest it will continue to shift (Cheung et al., 20XX).
 This will impact coastal communities on both economic and food security aspects, particular those on developing nations [Lam et al., 2016; Vermeulen et al., 2014].
-Climate change is also expected to reduce ecosystem services provided by already disturbed ecosystems like mangrove forests and coral reefs.
-Diminishing their mitigation efficiency, hence, increasing the risk of natural catastrophes in coastal communities [cita]
+Climate change is also expected to further reduce ecosystem services provided by mangrove forests and coral reefs, diminishing their mitigation efficiency and hence increasing the risk of natural catastrophes in coastal communities [cita].

-These sociology-ecological relations are particularly important for coastal nations like Mexico.
+These social-ecological relations are particularly important for coastal nations like Mexico.
 With over 11 thousand kilometers of coastline, Mexico's coast houses XXX families [INEGI].
-Communities that live in the coast directly depend on landings for food [cita], coral reefs and marine protected areas for tourism [Alburto et al., 2011], and other ecosystem services [Lee et al., 2011; Palumbi et al., 2009].
+Communities that live on the coast directly depend on landings for food [cita], coral reefs and marine protected areas for tourism [Alburto et al., 2011], and other ecosystem services [Lee et al., 2011; Palumbi et al., 2009].
 It is essential that Mexico incorporates climate change to the political agenda in order to foster adaptive capacity while incorporating sounding adaptation and mitigation plans [Mertz et al., 2009; Pershing et al., 2015; Rice and Garcia, 2011].

-Adaptive capacity, as defined by the Intergovernmental Panel on Climate Change (IPCC) is the "The ability of a system to adjust to climate change (including climate variability and extremes) to moderate potential damages, to take advantage of opportunities, or to cope with the consequences."
+Adaptive capacity, as defined by the Intergovernmental Panel on Climate Change (IPCC) is the "ability of a system to adjust to climate change (including climate variability and extremes) to moderate potential damages, to take advantage of opportunities, or to cope with the consequences."
 There are several research-based frameworks on climate change adaptation [cita].
-Generally speaking, adaptation can be achieved in two non-exclusive ways: (i) building capacity among local communities to adjust, moderate and even take advantage of environmental changes and (ii) trough the implementation of policies that foster that adaptive process [Adger et al., 2005; IPCC, 2016].
+Generally speaking, adaptation can be achieved in two non-exclusive ways: (i) building capacity among local communities to adjust, moderate and even take advantage of environmental changes and (ii) through the implementation of policies that foster that adaptive process [Adger et al., 2005; IPCC, 2016].
 In 2016 Mexico's government worked with the UNFCCC to produce a climate change adaptation strategy for mid-century [SEMARNAT-INECC, 2016].
-This strategy is supported by the Climate Change Law (Ley General de Cambio Climatico) that serves as a framework for the development and implementation of public policies for adaptation to climate change and the mitigation of greenhouse of gases [DOF, 2012].
+This strategy is supported by the Mexican National Climate Change Law (Ley General de Cambio Climatico) that serves as a framework for the development and implementation of public policies for adaptation to climate change and the mitigation of greenhouse of gases [DOF, 2012].